PdxCodeGuild/advjs-curriculum/week-8/chatroom7.md

 * try out one of the other deployment platforms
 * set up a domain name
 * learn about docker and deploy the project as a container
+* set up a firewall if you set up a VPS